 Lastly, we would like to thank the staff of Global Arbitration Review, starting with David Samuels with whom we first collaborated in the development of the GAR Investment Treaty Know-How series in 2012 and who inspired us earlier this year to develop a practical and authoritative guide to investment treaty arbitration.
 Our gratitude must also be expressed to the GAR management and editorial staff, including Mahnaz Arta, Hannah Higgins, Jack Levy, Grace Middleton and Georgia Goldberg, whose dedication and persistence helped us realise our collective ambition within a period of only 12 months from its inception to publication, which is quite remarkable in the circumstances.
 We would also like to thank our law firm colleagues, especially Ananya Mitra and Sharon Tang of Dechert LLP’s Singapore arbitration team, who assisted with the development and management of the book.

 This has been a rewarding project for us, and we hope that the final product will assist our colleagues already ensconced in the practice of investment treaty arbitration, and guide those just starting their careers in this ever-changing, challenging and ultimately fascinating area of law.

-Mark Mangan is a partner at Dechert LLP and Noah Rubins QC is a partner at Freshfields Bruckhaus Deringer LLP.
+Mark Mangan is a partner at Dechert LLP and Noah Rubins KC is a partner at Freshfields Bruckhaus Deringer LLP.

 Asian Agricultural Products Ltd. v.
 Republic of Sri Lanka, ICSID Case No. ARB/87/3.